BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 :heavy_exclamation_mark:**Make sure the apps mentioned above is in the same folder with the application**

 ## Discord Bot Info
+This is more of a bot for individuals rather than guild servers
 - prefix: `=`
 - `=help` to get command list
 - `=help [command]` to get command info
-- Most commands can be run in DM and guild
+- All commands except `=add` can be run in DM and guild

+## How It Works
+When you add the discord bot and want to run the Binus commands, you first need to register using the `=register` command, this is needed to fulfill the request header requirements.
+Don't worry, the bot **will not store your email and password**.
+It uses file to store the data.

 ## How To Launch
 You can fork this project and write